Laporteusedegateaux/Snowtrack-Vtuber-App/README.md

 - Live2D support
 - PNGtuber support

 And probably a lot more.
 Want a feature?
-Let me know, or even fork this project and code it yourself!
+We can add it to the list!

-## Known issues
+## Known issues and limitations
 At the moment, this is what I know is broken.
 This is very early in the projects - bugs and unpolished features are to be expected.
 Here goes:
 - The only tracking supported as of now is ARKit.
 IfacialMocap (Iphone) and Meowface (Android) both work and are supported.